rl1987/trickster.dev/tricksterblog/content/post/harvesting-emails-from-google-search-results.md

 * `start` - initial index of start results.
 * `num` - number of search results per page (we will be using max value: 100).

+We also set the `User-Agent` header to match that of a regular browser, as Google would block our requests otherwise.

 The complete script for harvesting email is as follows:

 ```python